 Q4.
 Explain about Java Memory Model?

-This is the common multithreading Interview Questions in Java asked in an interview.
-Several responsibilities normally need to follow by a multithreading tester in current IT industry.
+These are the common multithreading Interview Questions in Java asked in an interview.
+Several responsibilities normally need to follow by a multithreading tester in the current IT industry.

-Java Memory model is having a certain set of rules to follow for Java programs to behave in a certain manner across all multiple memory architecture, CPU and operating system which plays an important role in multithreading.
-Java memory model helps in to distinguish the changes done in one of the thread and that change should be visible to other threads also.
-In this model, there is a program order rule, which says that each action in thread happens before every action in the thread that comes later in program order.
+Java Memory model is having a certain set of rules to follow for Java programs to behave in a certain manner across all multiple memory architecture, CPU, and operating system, which plays an important role in multithreading.
+The Java memory model helps to distinguish the changes done in one of the threads, and that change should also be visible to other threads.
+This mod is a program order that says that each thread’s action happens before every thread comes later in the program order.

 Q5.
-Explain the use of Volatile variable in Java Multithreading?
+Explain the use of Volatile variables in Java Multithreading?

 Part 2 – Multithreading Interview Questions in Java (Advanced)

-Let us now have a look at the advanced multithreading Interview Questions and Answers in Java.
+Let us now have a look at the advanced Interview Questions and Answers in Java.

 Q6.
 Explain the race condition in threads?

 The race condition occurred when there is a race between multiple threads.
 This race condition is mainly caused due to some programming bugs or errors.
-The thread which needs to be executed at very first lost the race and then executed the second and some change in the behavior of code that referred as non-deterministic bugs.
+The thread that needs to be executed initially lost the race and then executed the second and some change in the behavior of code that referred to as non-deterministic bugs.
 It becomes one of the difficult bugs to find out and reproduce because of the random nature of threads.

 Q7.
 Explain the fork-join framework in Java?

 The fork-join framework is introduced in JDK7.
-It is a powerful tool for Java developer to take advantage of multiple processors of today’s world servers.
-It is being mainly designed for work that can be divided into smaller pieces.
-The main goal is to use the available processing power to raise the application performance.
+It is a powerful tool for Java developers to take advantage of multiple processors of today’s world servers.
+It is mainly designed for work that can be divided into smaller pieces.
+The main goal is to use the available processing power to raise application performance.
 It mainly used the work-stealing algorithm.

 Q8.
-Explain thread pool and its use in Java?
+Explain the thread pool and its use in Java?

 The pool of thread is known as a thread pool.
 The thread is generally called as a worker thread.
-The creation of a thread is costly in many terms like time and resource.
-When you create the thread at the time of requesting the process, generally it slows down the processor response time and only some limit in a number of threads can be created.
+The creation of a thread is costly in many terms, as time and resources.
+When you create the thread at the time of requesting the process, generally, it slows down the processor response time, and only some limit in the number of threads can be created.
 So, because of these two major issues, the thread pool has been created.
 In Java, Java API allows us to create different types of thread pool like a single thread pool, which take only one process at one time.
 The other is a fixed thread pool that takes a fixed number of threads.
-Then there is a cached thread pool which is expandable thread pool and mainly suitable for applications for many tasks.
+Then there is a cached thread pool, an expandable thread pool and mainly suitable for many tasks.

-The data can be shared between threads with help of using the shared object or concurrent data structure like Blocking queue.
-It mainly follows the producer-consumer pattern using wait and notifies methods that involve sharing object between the two threads.
+The data can be shared between threads with the help of using the shared object or concurrent data structure like a Blocking queue.
+It mainly follows the producer-consumer pattern using wait and notifies methods that involve sharing an object between the two threads.

 Q10.
-How threads distributed in stack and heap memory?
+How are threads distributed in stack and heap memory?

-In Java, each thread has its own stack which is used to store local variables, method parameter, and call stack.
-Heap memory is common memory which is being shared by all the threads.
+In Java, each thread has its own stack, which is used to store local variables, method parameters, and call stack.
+Heap memory is a common memory that is being shared by all the threads.